Gioth8281/RobloxDonateStream/README.md

 <!-- ABOUT THE PROJECT -->
 ## Roblox Donate Stream
 Simpler python script for automatic robux giveaways on youtube stream.
 Gentleman.
+_Yes, it does use your robux so be careful._

 ### Built with
 * 💻 PyCharm